getlantern/cromagnon/README.md

 =========

 Pluggable transport client that uses (a modified) cronet/cronet-go to connect.
-A server side transport is available from github.com/getlantern/httpstreams
+A server side for this transport is available from https://github.com/getlantern/httpstreams